jscottusf/ElectionForecast/README.md

 # ElectionForecast

 Nate Silver's FiveThirtyEight election model integrated into an Angular UI of my own creation.
-This application will update everytime fivethirtyeight updates their model.
+This application will update anytime fivethirtyeight updates their model (until the model was frozen on election day 2020).

 The data is taken from directly from their publically available csv files containing the fivethirtyeight presidential forecast.
 This application takes that data and converts it into a JSON format in order to be visualized.